Big grant for Inner Loop trail was received by borough. See the press release for more

 Following the first act and some comments by County Commissioner Martin, the children will ride their bicycles past the stage and onto the Biser Fitness Trail for a short ride.
 Anyone coming to the Heritage Festival who wears or shows a bicycle helmet will receive free apple juice drinks compliments of Knouse Foods.
 See photos of the ride.

-On Saturday, September 26 we will meet at 8:30 AM in front of the Charlie Sterner Building at the Gettysburg Rec Park for a ten-mile ride around Gettysburg.
+On Saturday, September 26 we will meet at 8:30 AM in the Winebrenner parking lot of the Gettysburg Recreation Park (on South Howard Avenue) for a ten-mile ride around Gettysburg.
 This ride is part of the Gettysburg Area Recreation Authority's (GARA) Community Wellness Challenge (CWC) and points may be earned for particpation.
 See GARA's website at http://www.gara-recpark.info for more information.
 This will also be the make-up for the fund-raiser ride if it is cancelled due to bad weather, as it was in 2014.

 On Saturday, October 17 we will ride on scenic roads in and around Biglerville.
 The ride will leave from the first parking lot on the left as you enter Oakside Park off of Route 394/Table Rock Road.
 The ride will start at 9:30 am and use the trail to the high school and country roads around Biglerville for a distance around 10 miles.